dman01337/LMIS_Image_Classification/README.md

     - Etch AUC = 98%
     - Damage AUC = 94%
     - Contamination AUC = 93%
-- Based on the fact that the greatest increase in model performance came about by correcting the image labels, and no further architectural / hyperparameter adjustments could break the 85-87% accuracy barrier, I believe the next move to improve the model is to acquire more and better data.
+- Since the greatest increase in model performance came about by correcting the image labels, and no further architectural / hyperparameter adjustments could break the 85-87% accuracy barrier, I believe the next move to improve the model is to acquire more and better data.

 ## Recommendations